Data Strategy

 KPIs and dashboards that demonstrate governance value to executives: data quality scores, issue resolution times, policy compliance rates, and business impact.

-Want to scope this for your organisation?
+Want to scope this for your organization?

-Discuss a Governance ProgrammeRegional framework alignment
+Discuss a Governance ProgramRegional framework alignment

 We map this service to the official data governance, privacy, security, sharing, and operating-model expectations that apply in each jurisdiction.